planarvoid/WordPress-Android/doc/code_guidelines.md

 The `final` keyword is useful in Java, and it's not for performance reason.
 Read and understand [The Final Word On The final keyword][].
-It's mostly useful when declaring local variable, fields and parameters.
+It's mostly useful when declaring local variables, fields and parameters.
 There are cases where final is required anyway (when accessing variables from inner classes) and it is useful to make sure that variables are treated as constants.
 Use it whenever applicable.